brianguenter/FastDifferentiation.jl/README.md

 The first step is to create **FD** variables which are then passed to the function you want to differentiate.
 The return value is a graph structure which **FD** will analyze to generate efficient executables or symbolic expressions.

-**FD** uses a global cache for common subexpression elimination so the **FD** preprocessing step is not thread safe (**FD** generated executables are thread safe).
+**FD** uses a global cache for common subexpression elimination so the **FD** expression preprocessing step is not thread safe.

 Under ordinary conditions the memory used by the cache won't be an issue.
 But, if you have a long session where you are creating many complex functions it is possible the cache will use too much memory.
 If this happens call the function `clear_cache` after you have completely processed your expression.

 Set up variables:
 ```